-In fall 2016, NCATS issued 11 Bench-to-Clinic awards.
-The funded pre-clinical projects will serve as “use cases” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
+In fall 2016, NCATS issued 11 Therapeutic/Indication Pairing projects.
+The funded preclinical projects will serve as “use cases” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
 Learn more about the projects below:

 - Anti-Virulence Drug Repurposing Using Structural Systems Pharmacology

 - CXCR2 Antagonism in the Immunometabolic Regulation of Type 2 Diabetes

 - Drug Repositioning in Diabetic Nephropathy